unoplatform/uno.extensions/doc/Reference/Markup/StaticAndThemeResources.md

 ### Getting an Existing Resource

-Similarly we may not want to use the Lambda directly.
-In this case we can again use the StaticResource type to get our resource.
-This can also be helpful for resources that you may not get as often and which may be added for you already to the Resources of a 3rd Party Resource Dictionary you have brought in.
+Similarly, we may not want to use the lambda directly.
+In this case we can again use the `StaticResource` type to get our resource.
+This can also be helpful for resources that you may not get as often and which may be added for you already to the Resources of a 3rd Party `ResourceDictionary` you have brought in.

 ```csharp
 new PathIcon()